spencermfreeman/stepup-site/README.md

 - Styling this site in a similar manner to NASA's main website.
 - Access the website at: https://sites.pitt.edu/~stepup/index.html
 - Will likely move over to a more responsive React site, though this is not a current priority of the group.
-- Currently providing a quick modernization and clean up.
+- Currently providing a quick modernization and clean up, as well as a responsive navbar.
 ##  Prior to Updates:
 <img src="ReadMeVisual/Original.png" alt="Original Image"/>